-- 3.4.1 Applicability Tables: Tables 3.1 and 3.2 list the federally enforceable District rules that apply to the facility.
-Table 3.3 lists the non-federally-enforceable District rules that apply to the facility.
-Table 3.4 lists the adoption date of all rules that apply to the facility. - 3.4.2 Rules Requiring Further Discussion: This section provides a more detailed discussion regarding the applicability and compliance of certain rules.
-The following is a rule-by-rule evaluation of compliance for this facility: - Rule 201 Permits Required: This rule applies to any person who builds, erects, alters, replaces, operates or uses any article, machine, equipment, or other contrivance that may cause the issuance of air contaminants.
+- 3.4.1 Applicability Tables: In addition to Tables 3.1 and 3.2, Table 3.3 lists the non-federally-enforceable District promulgated rules that apply to the Graciosa Lease.
+Table 3.4 lists the adoption date of all rules applicable to this permit at the date of this permit's issuance. - 3.4.2 Rules Requiring Further Discussion: This section provides a more detailed discussion regarding the applicability and compliance of certain rules.

+The following is a rule-by-rule evaluation of compliance for this facility:

+Rule 201 - Permits Required: This rule applies to any person who builds, erects, alters, replaces, operates or uses any article, machine, equipment, or other contrivance that may cause the issuance of air contaminants.
 The equipment included in this permit is listed in Attachment 10.5.
-An Authority to Construct is required to return any de-permitted equipment to service and may be subject to New Source Review. - Rule 210 Fees: Pursuant to Rule 201.G, District permits are reevaluated every three years.
+An Authority to Construct is required to return any de-permitted equipment to service and may be subject to New Source Review.

+Rule 210 - Fees: Pursuant to Rule 201.G, District permits are reevaluated every three years.
 This includes the re-issuance of the underlying permit to operate.
 Also included are the PTO fees.
-The fees for this facility are based on District Rule 210, Fee Schedule A; however, Part 70 specific costs are based on cost reimbursement provisions (Rule 210.C).
-Attachment 10.3 provides the fee calculations for the reevaluated permit. - Rule 301 Circumvention: This rule prohibits the concealment of any activity that would otherwise constitute a violation of Division 26 (Air Resources) of the California H&SC and rules and regulations.
+The fees for this facility are based on District Rule 210, Fee Schedule A; however Part 70 specific costs are based on cost reimbursement provisions (Rule 210.C).
+Attachment 10.3 provides fee calculations for the reevaluated permit.

+Rule 301 - Circumvention: This rule prohibits the concealment of any activity that would otherwise constitute a violation of Division 26 (Air Resources) of the California H&SC and District rules and regulations.
 To the best of the District's knowledge, the permittee is operating in compliance with this rule.

 Rule 302 - Visible Emissions: This rule prohibits the discharge from any single source any air contaminants for which a period or periods aggregating more than three minutes in any one hour which is as dark or darker in shade than a reading of 1 on the Ringelmann Chart or of such opacity to obscure an observer's view to a degree equal to or greater than a reading of 1 on the Ringelmann Chart.
 Sources subject to this rule include all internal combustion engines at the facility.
 Improperly maintained diesel engines have the potential to violate this rule.
-Compliance will be assured by requiring all engines to be maintained according to manufacturer maintenance schedules and by requiring visible emissions inspections of the diesel engines.
+Compliance is assured by requiring all engines to be maintained according to manufacturer maintenance schedules and by requiring visible emissions inspections of the diesel engines.